Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas

-We assume that the condition (1) fails.
+We assume that the condition (1) of the lemma fails.
 Our goal is then to verify that the condition (2) of the lemma indeed holds.
 There are four specific cases to deal with.
 Hereafter, we intend to discuss them separately.
-Remember that, since $M$'s tape head moves in only one direction, every state-stack pair at each boundary in the $x$-region does not depend on the choice of $y$ and $z$.
+Remember that, since $M$'s tape head moves in only one direction, any state-stack pair at each boundary in the $x$-region does not depend on the choice of $y$ and $z$.